RULE 17. SUBPOENA

 (f) Issuing a Deposition Subpoena.

 (1) Issuance.
+An attorney for a party to the proceeding may issue a subpoena for any witness to appear or produce documentary evidence at a deposition.
 An order to take a deposition authorizes the clerk of court or a magistrate to issue a subpoena for any witness named or described in the order.

 (2) Place.
 After considering the convenience of the witness and the parties, the court may order—and the subpoena may require—the witness to appear anywhere the court designates.